awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

-# AWS Proton infrastructure as code files<a name="ag-infrastructure-tmp-files"></a>
+# Infrastructure as code files<a name="ag-infrastructure-tmp-files"></a>

 The primary components of the template bundle are *infrastructure as code \(IaC\) YAML files* that define the infrastructure resources and properties that you want to provision\.
 AWS CloudFormation and other infrastructure as code engines use these types of files to provision infrastructure resources\.

+AWS Proton currently supports the use of [AWS CloudFormation](#cloudformation) and [Terraform](#terraform) IaC files\.

+You can use two different methods to provision from your IaC files\.
++ **Standard provisioning:** AWS Proton makes direct calls to provision your resources\.
+You can only use CloudFormation IaC files for standard provisioning\.
++ **Pull request provisioning:** AWS Proton makes pull requests to provide compiled IaC files that your IaC engine uses to provision resources\.
+You can only use Terraform IaC files with pull request provisioning\.

+**With pull request provisioning, AWS Proton:**

+  1. Compiles IaC files with console or spec file input values\.

+  1. Submits a pull request to merge the compiled files to a [repository that you have defined](ag-create-repo.md)\.

+  1. If the request is approved, it waits for provisioning status that you provide\.
+**Important**
+**Provisioning by pull request** is currently in **feature preview** and is only usable with Terraform based AWS Proton Templates\.
+To learn more about [AWS Feature Preview terms](https://aws.amazon.com/service-terms), see section 2 on Beta and Previews\.

+You *can’t* provision AWS Proton resources using a combination of provisioning methods\.
+You must use one or the other\.
+For example, you can’t deploy a standard provisioned service to an environment provisioned with pull requests\.
+Similarly, you can’t deploy a service provisioned with pull requests to a standard provisioned environment\.

+For more information, see [AWS Proton environments](ag-environments.md) and [AWS Proton services](ag-services.md)\.

+## AWS CloudFormation IaC files<a name="cloudformation"></a>

-AWS Proton currently supports CloudFormation IaC files\.
-To learn more about CloudFormation, see [What is AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in *the AWS CloudFormation User Guide*\.
+Learn how to use AWS CloudFormation infrastructure as code files with AWS Proton\.
+AWS CloudFormation is an infrastructure as code \(IaC\) service that helps you model and set up your AWS resources\.
+You define your infrastructure resources in templates\.
+CloudFormation provisions the defined resources as CloudFormation stack\.
+For more information, see [What is AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) in *the AWS CloudFormation User Guide*\.

-## Start with your own existing infrastructure as code files<a name="iac-tmp-files"></a>
+### Start with your own existing infrastructure as code files<a name="iac-tmp-files"></a>

 You can build template bundles by adapting *your own existing* infrastructure as code \(IaC\) files for use with AWS Proton\.

 The following AWS CloudFormation examples, [Example 1](#ag-env-cfn-example), and [Example 2](#ag-svc-cfn-example), represent *your own existing* CloudFormation IaC files\.
 CloudFormation can use these files to create two different CloudFormation stacks\.

 In [Example 1](#ag-env-cfn-example), the CloudFormation IaC file is configured to provision infrastructure to be shared among container applications\.
 In this example, input parameters are added so that you can use the same IaC file to create multiple sets of provisioned infrastructure\.
 Each set can have different names along with a different set of VPC and subnet CIDR values\.
-As either administrator or a developer, you provide values for these parameters when you use an IaC file to provision infrastructure resources with CloudFormation\.
+As either an administrator or a developer, you provide values for these parameters when you use an IaC file to provision infrastructure resources with CloudFormation\.
 For your convenience, these input parameters are marked with comments and referenced multiple times in the example\.
 The *outputs* are defined at the end of the template\.
 They can be referenced in other CloudFormation IaC files\.

 In [Example 2](#ag-svc-cfn-example), the CloudFormation IaC file is configured to deploy an application to the infrastructure that's provisioned from *Example 1*\.
 The parameters are commented for your convenience\.

-## Example 1: CloudFormation IaC file<a name="ag-env-cfn-example"></a>
+#### Example 1: CloudFormation IaC file<a name="ag-env-cfn-example"></a>

 ```
 AWSTemplateFormatVersion: '2010-09-09'